-We don’t know for sure if we have Covid-19 because they stopped testing for people that are not hospitalized, but according to Dr. David Price, ICU, Weill Cornell Medical Center in NYC, “If you live in NYC and have symptoms like the flu (fever, sore throat, body aches) it is highly likely you have Covid-19.”
+We didn’t know for sure if we have Covid-19 because they stopped testing for people that were not hospitalized, but according to Dr. David Price, ICU, Weill Cornell Medical Center in NYC, “If you live in NYC and have symptoms like the flu (fever, sore throat, body aches) it is highly likely you have Covid-19.”

 We live in NYC and experienced those flu-like symptoms.

 Pablo’s started with congestion, dry cough, lethargy, and pain on the right side of his chest.
 Then, one night, he ran a high fever (102) and had chills.
 The following day he suffered painful body aches that lasted three days.
 Each achy day was followed by a feverish night with chills, sweating, and diarrhea.
 Plus, he lost his sense of smell and taste.
 By day four he starting feeling a bit better.
 Well, enough to clean the entire apartment, for which I am truly grateful!
 It’s been 7 days since that fever first started, he still feels groggy and a little funky, but much less coughing, no body aches, no chills or fever, and his ability to smell and taste is slowly returning.